aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ### inventory.yml

-The below inventory file represents two spines and ten leafs.
-The nodes are defined under the groups S1_SPINES and S1_LEAFS, respectively.
+The below inventory file represents two spines and eight leafs.
+The nodes are defined under the groups SITE1_SPINES and SITE1_LEAFS, respectively.
 We apply group variables (group_vars) to these groups to define their functionality and configurations.

 The hostnames specified in the inventory must exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
-A successful ping from the Ansible host to each inventory host verifies name resolution (e.g., ping S1_SPINE1).
+A successful ping from the Ansible host to each inventory host verifies name resolution (e.g., ping SITE1_SPINE1).

 If DNS is unavailable, define the variable ansible_host as an IP address for each device.